 It’s because of the way airline staff treats your luggage – and the manufacturers are well aware of that.
 This is why the warranty doesn’t cover any damage airlines inflicted on your luggage.

 Now the (sort of) good news is that this is something most manufacturers practice.
 So, it’s not like IT Luggage is offering a sub-par warranty.
 But, they do have sub-par customer service, so avoid contacting them unless you really need to.

 We’ve checked out a lot of suitcases in this review.
 And if you still aren’t sure what the best option for you is, here are my top three choices.

-Out of all the hardshells, I would say that the Crusader is the best option.
-That’s mostly because it’s the only zipperless suitcase, and I am a huge fan of zipperless suitcases.
-They are by far the safest luggage option, since they are pretty much impossible to break into.
-And this suitcase also features double spinner wheels, a retractable wheel handle, two dividers in the packing compartments, along with a bunch of pockets inside.
+Out of all the hardshells, I would say that the Asteroid is the best option.
+It’s very durable and affordable and has the ability to expand a full 3 inches, which is impressive.
+And this suitcase also features double spinner wheels, a retractable wheel handle, a divider in the packing compartments, along a bunch of pockets inside.
 Overall, it is my favorite choice.

-We only talked about two frameless suitcases, and I would definitely recommend the Waveglider.
-It is not the better option feature-wise, but it is the best value for money you can get, since it costs about half as much as the Ionian Classic.
-And the only thing that the suitcase lacks is a TSA lock.
-It has spinner wheels, a telescopic wheel handle, a couple of sturdy carry handles and the classic interior of a hardshell suitcase.
+We only talked about two frameless suitcases, and I would definitely recommend the Impact.
+It has spinner wheels, a telescopic wheel handle, a couple of sturdy carry handles, and the classic interior of a hardshell suitcase.
 But the EVA foam shell construction means that you will never have to worry about your suitcase getting scratched or scuffed again!
 How’s that for innovation?